ageis/anondns/README.md

 Source: [Let's Encrypt][13]
 </sub></sup>

 Still, one place where privacy has been significantly lacking is in DNS.
 Each time one makes a connection to a website, the client must first translate the hostname to an IPv4/6 address.
 It's an old protocol, first standardized by the IETF in 1983 and [BIND][16] came out a year later.
 SSL would not happen for another decade, which is to say that the Domain Name System was not not designed with security in mind.
 There was originally no encryption of DNS requests, although now the results can be signed with [DNSSEC][18] to block tampering or poisoning.
 The subject of extensions to the protocol has been explored extensively, such as in IETF papers titled [Pretty Bad Privacy: Pitfalls of DNS Encryption][14] and [Encrypted DNS: An opportunistic encryption protocol extension for DNS][15].
 Google, who operates the most popular public open resolvers, provides information about [DNS-over-HTTPS][17].
 There's the recent [RFC 8094][3], a Specification for DNS over Datagram Transport Layer Security (DTLS), as well as RFCs [7626][19] and [7858][20]; and a draft for [DNS queries over HTTPS][21].
-There were also multiple efforts to related to DANE: RFCs [6698][22], [7218][23], and [7671][24].
+There were also multiple efforts related to DANE: RFCs [6698][22], [7218][23], and [7671][24].

 The goal of this particular project is to anonymize and encrypt one's DNS requests on their machine by leveraging [Tor](https://www.torproject.org) and its [DNSPort](https://www.torproject.org/docs/tor-manual.html.en#DNSPort) feature, absolutely prohibiting leaks of requests to your ISP or other network adversaries with [iptables](http://www.netfilter.org/projects/iptables/index.html), plus a locally-running DNS server such as [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to provide caching (avoiding slowness) and DNSSEC validation.